-Criterion 2.1.2 of the RACGP Standards for general practices (4th edition) (the Standards) requires practices to:
+Criterion 2.1.2 of the RACGP Standards for general practices (4th edition) requires practices to:

-- Collect feedback about their patients’ experiences by:
+Options for collecting feedback about patients’ experiences include:

-Using an RACGP-approved validated patient experience questionnaire is suitable for the majority of practices and provides an expert, standardised, high-quality and reliable method to collect and report patient feedback.
-This is also the simplest option can often be the most cost-effective method.
+Using an RACGP-approved commercial tool is suitable for the majority of practices and provides an expert, standardised, high-quality and reliable method to collect and report patient feedback.
+For many practices, this may also be the simplest option.

 - Goodwin N, Dixon A, Poole T, Raleigh V (2011) Improving the Quality of Care in General Practice: Report of an independent inquiry commissioned by The King’s Fund

-- Greco M, Brownlea A, McGovern J, and Cavanagh M. (2000) Consumers as Educators: Implementation of patient feedback in general practice training.
-Health Communication 12: 173-193.
+- Greco M, Brownlea A, McGovern J, and Cavanagh M. (2000) Consumers as Educators: Implementation of patient feedback in general practice trainin Health Communication 12: 173-193.

 - Coulter A and Elwyn G (2002) What do Patients Want From High-Quality General Practice and How Do We Involve Them In Improvement?
 British Journal of General Practice, October 2002 – Quality Supplement.